Kiloutre/TKMovesets/README.md

 - Import a moveset and edit it live: small changes made to the moveset are instantly mirrored in-game

 #### Other
-- Support for multiple translations (help wanted!), for now English & French are supported
+- Support for multiple translations (help wanted!), for now English, Japanese & French are supported

 # Developer readme